Susan Hacker Stang

 Susan Hacker Stang (born Susan Hacker, October 19, 1949) is an American photographer, author, and educator.

 Stang served on the faculty of communications at Webster University in St. Louis from 1974 through 2015 and now holds the title Professor Emeritus.
 She helped found and build the respected photography program there, heading it for most of her tenure at the university.
 Her work has been collected by more than 25 major museums and libraries around the world and appears in half a dozen books and numerous magazines.

 Much of her photography involves the innovative use of alternative cameras, formats, techniques, and media, as evidenced by her two books Encountering Florence (featuring subtly surreal black and white prints of the Italian city using 8 x 10 Polaroid emulsion transfers) and Kodachrome – End of the Run: Photographs from the Final Batches (which chronicles a six-month university photography project in which students and staff would shoot more than 100 roles of rare Kodachrome film for processing on the last day of operations by the world's last remaining Kodachrome processing lab.)
 In 2016, she published a book of photographs, reAPPEARANCES, which is a sequence of fifty-two photographs made with a digital toy camera (the JOCO VX5).
 The volume purports to take the viewer on a visual journey through the uncanny coherence of the look of the world, according to Stang's introductory essay.

 Professional and academic career

-Stang majored in photography at the Rhode Island School of Design, where she earned both a BFA (1971) and MFA (1974), and studied under photographers Harry Callahan and Aaron Siskind.
+Stang majored in photography at the Rhode Island School of Design, where she earned both a BFA (1971) and MFA (1974).

 In 1971 she moved to London where she worked as a photographer for the British fashion magazine NOVA (published 1965–1975).
-She joined the faculty of Webster University in St. Louis in 1974, where she helped found and build the photographic studies program in the School of Communications.
-In Jerusalem in 1979 she was Artist-In-Residence at the Bezalel Academy of Arts and Design.
-In recent years, in addition to her work as head of the Webster University photography program and professor of communications, she has taught summer photography workshops in Florence, Italy, both at the Santa Reparata International School of Art (SRISA) and The Darkroom.
+She joined the faculty of Webster University in St. Louis in 1974.

 She taught at Webster for 41 years and earned the Kemper Award for Excellence in Teaching.

+In addition to her work as head of the Webster University photography program and professor of communications, she has taught summer photography workshops in Florence, Italy at the Santa Reparata International School of Art (SRISA).